-Tom Daley: Olympian Comes Clean About Nude Snaps On Web To Fans And To Fiance Dustin Lance Black
+Tom Daley: Olympian Comes Clean About Nude Snaps On Web To Fans And To Fiance, Dustin Lance Black

 “People are just exploring and finding out what can be done and how easy it is to not even think about what you’re doing online.”

-Now happy in his rekindled relationship with Black, Tom defiantly states that he is truly ready to move on past his small lapse in judgment and prepare for his nuptials with his 44-year-old partner, who is just as happy to be back with Daley.
+Now happy in his rekindled relationship with Black, Tom defiantly states that he is truly ready to move past his small lapse in judgment and prepare for his nuptials with his 44-year-old partner, who is just as happy to be back with Daley.

 “I don’t think I’ve done anything more or less than any other 22-year-old has done,” Tom concluded.
 “Lance and I have such a strong connection that again our honesty and openness is so important.
 This will never happen again.”